 The Directors are entitled to remuneration for their services from the Master Fund, please refer to the accompanying Master Fund financial statements for details of remuneration paid to the Directors.

-At 31 December 2021, Directors and persons so connected held the following Participating Shares in the Company.
+At 31 December 2021, Directors and parties so connected did not directly or indirectly hold Participating Shares in the Company (2020: Nil).